ALIYA2Group/Mod20_Segment_3/README.md

 ## Description of how we have trained the model thus far, and any additional training that will take place

 The model was trained using SARIMAX.
-AFter splitting the data into training and testing sets:
+After splitting the data into training and testing sets:

 1-	 Decomposed Time Series into several components-Trend, Seasonality, and Random noise